idvorkin/idvorkin.github.io/_posts/2015-12-28-Igor-Eulogy.md

     * Juggle passing with fire
     * tory telling voices
     * Smile Box Art Installation
+    * Putting on a show
+    * Being a master of ceremonies
+    * Going to random juggling/side show/magic convention.
+    * Volunteering for sick kids.

-### As a biker, bus rider, and general alternate transportation nut.
+### As an alternate transportation advocate.

 Igor took a strange pleasure in not driving.
-Riding his folding bike, or making a long day of public transit quality time with Zach and Amelia.
+Riding his folding bike, or making a long day of public transit with Zach and Amelia.
 Igor would take the kids on the bus, to the train, to the airport, to ride the airport elevators, just to reverse the process and head home so he could enjoy his kids, and the bus, without spending a dime.

 Igor loved living in the city so he could walk Zach and Amelia to their school and local library.
 Igor also loved the subway station 10 minutes from his home, which when combined with his folding bicycle let him get anywhere in the city car free.